Employer Wants Termination During Sick Leave

 Subdistrict court tests

 Your employer can go to the subdistrict court, but they respect the dismissal prohibition.
-Dissolution can be granted if the grounds are unrelated to the illness.
+Dissolution can be granted if the grounds are unrelated to the sick leave.

 3